-Each session offers opportunities for new and returning participants.
+Each program offers opportunities for new and returning participants.
 Or Tzedek provides an amazing foundation for understanding activism, advocacy, and organizing.
-For teens who have previously participated in an Or Tzedek program, each session will provide new opportunities to deepen and strengthen their social justice identities, understanding and skills.
+For teens who have previously participated in an Or Tzedek program, the program will provide new opportunities to deepen and strengthen their social justice identities, understanding and skills.

 Or Tzedek’s Commitment to Inclusivity